openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 <{{examples/credential_metadata_jwt_vc_json.json}}

 Note: The Client MAY use other mechanisms to obtain information about the verifiable Credentials that a Credential Issuer can issue.

+## OAuth Server Metadata

+This specification also defines a new OAuth server metadata [@!RFC8414] parameter to publish whether the AS of the credential issuer supports anonymous token requests with the pre-authorized grant type.
+It is defined as follows:

+* `pre-authorized_grant_anonymous_access_supported`: OPTIONAL.
+A JSON Boolean indicating whether the issuer accepts token requests to exchange a pre-authorized code without client id.
+The default is `false`.

 # Security Considerations {#security-considerations}